SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 There are three main Hystrix NuGets that you can choose from depending on your needs.

 The first, and main package that you will always need to use is the  `Steeltoe.CircuitBreaker.Hystrix` package.
-This package contains everything you need in order to define and use Hystrix commands and collapsers in your application.
+This package contains everything you need in order to define and use Hystrix commands and collapser in your application.

 To use this in your project add the following `PackageReference`: